brikis98/yevgeniy-brikman-homepage/_posts/2013-03-14-what-my-grandfather-taught-me-about.md

 So what was his secret?

-I think my grandpa realized, perhaps subconsciously, that you can’t just *be* happy.
+I think my grandpa realized, perhaps subconsciously, that you can't just *be* happy.
 You can *be* tall or you can *be* fat or you can *be* strong, but happiness is different.
-Happiness is not something you *have*, it’s something you *do*.
+Happiness is not something you *have*, it's something you *do*.

 My grandfather was happy because he always focused on the things he loved.
-That’s what he did.
-And when you do what you love, you do it well, and you’ll be happy.
+That's what he did.
+And when you do what you love, you do it well, and you'll be happy.
 For example, in the army, he was a medic.
 I cannot imagine the daily horrors and stress of a job like that.
 But my grandpa was able to focus on the parts he loved: learning medicine, helping people, and